Chapter 13: Guidelines to CBA Report Writing

 Like the conclusion of an essay, the conclusion of the report should reinforce the relevant aspects of the report body to form an argument.
 The argument should directly support the recommendation to accept or reject the project relative to the base case scenario or status quo.

-In writing the conclusion, you should not only refer to the results of the analysis in the previous section, but also set the results of the decision rule context of the literature and any limitations of the methodology used for the CBA.[1]
+In writing the conclusion, you should not only refer to the results of the analysis in the previous section, but also explain the results of the CBA in context of the literature and any limitations of the methodology used.[1]
 Consequently, this section should highlight the impact of any assumptions made.

-The recommendations section of a CBA report provides an opportunity to suggest solutions to the implications of problems highlighted in the discussion or conclusion section of your CBA.
-The recommendations can be related to specific actions such as how to reduce risk or uncertainty with a project and/or suggestions for further research when impacts were excluded from the analysis.
+The recommendations section of a CBA report provides an opportunity to suggest solutions to the problems highlighted in the discussion or conclusion section of your CBA.
+The recommendations can be related to specific actions such as how to reduce risk or uncertainty with a project and/or suggestions for further research on impacts that were excluded from the analysis as a result of monetisation challenges.
+When an impact has been excluded on the basis of monetisation challenges, it is important to highlight that this should be addressed for the future with further research or data collection.

 Ensure any assumptions, limitations, or areas for further investigation are highlighted in this section.
 If there were any specific impacts excluded from the monetisation process or strict assumptions were made, you should highlight these for the reader – especially if the assumptions may significantly change the net social benefit.
-If key impacts are excluded due to limited time for the evaluation of the CBA ensure you determine whether the results of the CBA would be an upper bound or lower bound estimate of the net social benefit.
+If key impacts are excluded due to data or information collection time constraints, ensure you determine whether the results of the CBA would be an upper bound or lower bound estimate of the net social benefit.

 There is an important difference between the conclusion and the recommendation sections of a report.
 Every report must have a conclusion section, but not all reports will have a recommendations section.
 A conclusion is based on the data analysed as part of the report.
 When including a recommendation section, you are reaching beyond the scope of the data analysed in the CBA.
 The length of both the conclusion and recommendation sections depends on the context of the CBA and the depth of analysis conducted.